 The Arctic Circle Trail in Greenland is one of the best hikes in the world.

-And the only way to wash your clothes in the cold rivers and lakes, even tho it was sunny during most of my hike, so wasn’t it warm enough to try wet cloths.
+And the only way to wash your clothes in the cold rivers and lakes, even tho it was sunny during most of my hike, so wasn’t it warm enough to try wet clothes.

 If you have checked my other packing lists for hiking, so will you notice I always use walking sticks.
 I can´t recommend that enough.

 My Sleeping bag and mat might seem like a bit of an overkill.
-But the nights were chilly, and I’m very pleased I packet it with me.
+But the nights were chilly, and I’m very pleased.
+I packed it with me.

-Here´s my complete Arctic Circle Packing List.
+Here´s my complete Arctic Circle trail Packing List.